krasimir/react-in-patterns/book/chapter-4/README.md

 ## Final thoughts

-I believe that the React's high levels of adoption happens because the library provides nice mechanisms for composition.
 Did you wonder why HTML is still here.
 It was created in the dawn of the internet and we still use it.
 That is because is highly composable.
 React and its JSX looks like HTML on steroids and as such it comes with the same capabilities.
 So, make sure that you master the composition because that is one of the biggest benefits of React.